HubSpot CRM Best Practices: 5 steps to get the most out of your CRM

 But the most common question is, “How do I make sure I am getting the most out of HubSpot?”

 Lists are the perfect tool to identify who is in your CRM.
 Lists aren’t just for segmenting for your marketing team.
 Lists provide your sales team information to help prioritize leads and maintain data hygiene.
 They also provide information to your account managers to aid in client retention and upsells.
-Here’s several examples of lists your various teams can and should be using:
+Here are several examples of lists your various teams can and should be using:

 And unless you are using a free version of HubSpot, you are paying for each one of those contact records.